 We take our responsibility as active owners seriously.
 We have been a signatory of the UN PRI since October 2007¹ and continue to strive for improvement of the Principles.
-We are also members of ESG Research Australia, a collaboration between fund managers, superannuation funds, and asset consultants which seeks to increase the amount and quality of company research in Australia that includes consideration of ESG issues.

 Where ESG issues are identified, we consider it to be an important part of the process to discretely communicate our concerns to the management or board of the company to seek progress on the issue.
 We have often found this to be a constructive process which results in more effective outcomes for all shareholders.

 At the stock and security level our process is as follows:

 Firstly, we identify ESG issues through extensive company and industry due diligence including a proactive program of engaging with company boards, reviewing board structures/compensation guidelines and engaging third-party consultants/brokers to undertake bespoke research.

 ESG issues which are identified are included in a one-page investment thesis which we produce for all companies we research, which we believe is an effective tool to monitor ESG issues.

 If we assess identified ESG issues as being sufficiently material and a threshold issue, we will choose to not invest in that company.